-One late morning when the weather was a little warmer the entire floor team, including our boss Russ, (otherwise known as ‘associate supervisor,’) went out to a field just beyond the mammoth warehouse to eat our bag lunches and fire up some pipes.
+One late morning when the weather was a little warmer the entire floor team, including our boss Russ, (otherwise known as “associate supervisor”), went out to a field just beyond the mammoth warehouse to eat our bag lunches and fire up some pipes.
 After a smoke, we ate our sandwiches and shot the shit about absolutely nothing for a half hour before we all headed back inside.
 I was high of course, but instead of loafing off in some pothead haze, I had an epiphany.
 After briefly surveying the way the requisition orders were typically processed, it struck me that with just a little more attention to detail and a touch of added effort it would be simple for each of us to pick far more than the usual ten requisition orders.

-When I told Russ, what I’d accomplished, he looked at me and said, “Follow me into my office” ‘This is great,’ I thought.
+When I told Russ, what I’d accomplished, he looked at me and said, “Follow me into my office.”
+‘This is great,’ I thought.
 ‘I’ve been here just under four months and already I’m going to be jettisoned into some kind of senior role and making twice as much as all the other guys.’
 When we got to Russ’s office he closed the door.
 I mean, (of course he closed his door,) what else was he gonna do, give me the raise right in front of them?

 “Hey dick-brain,” said Russ when he sat down behind his desk, “here’s what I think of what you fucking did today…” And suddenly he reached into the top drawer of his desk, took my order report forms and tore them in half.
-Then he called the head of SCT (supply chain transport) and said, “Leon, how’s it goin’?
+Then he called the head of SCT (“supply chain transport”) and said, “Leon, how’s it goin’?
 Hey, jus’ so you know, the report you have on your desk, the one about there bein’ twenty-eight RO’s is a joke right?
 I mean, you get that, I hope.
 It was jus’ some shit I cooked up to get the guys motivated, but we won’t be putting anything like that on the truck tonight, or any night.
 Ok?”

-Then Russ turned to me and said, “If you ever pull some fucking shenanigans like that again, I’ll hurt you so bad you won’t be able to pull a slick prick out of a lard bucket.”
+Then Russ turned to me and said, “If you ever pull some fucking dickwad shit like that again, I’ll hurt you so bad you won’t be able to pull a slick prick out of a lard bucket.”
 The next day I slowed up, to be safe I picked just six orders, and Russ, when he found out, seemed satisfied that I’d learned my lesson.

 In addition to the $475 I made each week before taxes, the one positive thing that happened during my six month sentence at Pickwick was that I discovered Nat Hentoff’s liner notes on the back of a, The Freewheelin Bob Dylan album one afternoon.
 I just happened to be sitting on a crate of damaged ones that were returned to the warehouse.

 There weren’t any liner on the albums I’d been listening to.
 Not Lou Rawls, or Chick Corea, or Earth Wind and Fire, certainly not Alice Cooper or Grand Funk Railroad.
 I’ll admit, I was late getting into Bob Dylan, I just didn’t get it, the production on his records didn’t sound that good and his voice was whiny and weird.
-But what intrigued me even more than the songs at first; was how this Jewish dude from Minnesota, not much older than me, with his hooked nose and his strange voice could elicit so many superlatives from someone who ostensibly knew good music.
+But what intrigued me even more than the songs at first; was how this Jewish dude from Minnesota, not much older than I was at the time, with his hooked nose and his strange voice could elicit so many superlatives from someone who ostensibly knew good music.